 A disproportionately high number of patients who are on public assistance or uninsured and unable to pay much, if anything, toward the cost of their care.

 Total Price is the amount actually paid to a hospital.
 Hospitals are paid by health plans and/or patients, but the total amount paid is significantly less than the starting charges.

-Medicare pays hospitals much less than the hospital charge and typically less than their total costs.
+Medicare and Medicaid pay hospitals according to a set fee schedule depending on the service provided, much less than the hospital's total charge and actually less than their costs.